Sunny and mild spell spills into December; 60-degrees days before cold pattern change

 MILD PATTERN CONTINUES

 Along with the sunshine the mild spell spills into the new month.
-Today's high of 53-degrees is nearly 10-degrees above normal and warmest open to a December in five years!
+Today's high of 54-degrees is 10-degrees above normal and warmest open to a December in five years!

 60-DEGREES IN DECEMBER